 The most common types of these improvements are:

-Council forwards details of all building consents to Quotable Value.
-Before 1 July or when renovation work is complete, Quotable Value inspects the property and amends the rateable capital valuation to account for the work.
-The ratepayer will receive an valuation notice from Quotable Value reflecting the revised rateable valuation.
+The Council forwards details of building consents to QV at the time they’re granted.
+When the work is complete or near completion, QV inspects the property and amends the rateable valuation to account for the work.
+The ratepayer will receive a valuation notice from QV reflecting the revised rateable valuation.

-If you've done major work on your home that didn't require a consent, for example some kitchen redecorating, you can contact Quotable Value to have the improvements considered in the next general revaluation.
+If you've done major work on your home that didn't require a consent, for example some kitchen redecorating, you can contact QV at www.updatemyproperty.co.nz to have the improvements considered in the next general revaluation.